Eric-Arellano/ngsc-app/README.md

 1. Install dependencies for backend code - `pip install -r requirements.txt`

 #### Frontend
-1. Change terminal/command prompt location to the `frontend` directory (e.g. Run `cd frontend/` if coming from the root directory for this code)
+1. Change terminal/command prompt location to the `frontend` directory (e.g. run `cd frontend/` if coming from the root directory for this code)
 1. `yarn install`
 1. `yarn build`

 ## To start

 #### Backend
+1. If on Mac, you can just run `./run-backend.sh`.
+Otherwise follow the below.
 1. Activate virtual environment
     1. On Mac, `source backend/bin/activate`
     1. On Windows, `backend\Scripts\activate.bat`